Itami: Climate

 Itami has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Itami is 15.0 °C. The average annual rainfall is 1475 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 26.9 °C, and lowest in January, at around 3.7 °C.
+The temperatures are highest on average in August, at around 26.9 °C, and lowest in January, at around 3.7 °C.

 Demographics

 Per Japanese census data, the population of Itami has been increasing steadily since the 1950s.

 History

 The area of modern Itami is part of ancient Settsu Province and the hilly area is called the Itami plateau, between the Ina River and the Muko River have been continuously inhabited since the Japanese Paleolithic period.
 Stone tools, Jomon pottery and Yayoi pottery and settlement traces have been found in several areas within the city limits, and rice cultivation was done in the area from ancient times.
 The area also has many kofun burial mounds, including the Gogadzuka Kofun (御願塚古墳) and Kashiwagi Kofun, which were built during the Kofun period.
-The names 'Inano', 'Inabe' and 'Ina Prefecture', all of appear to be variants of 'Itami' appear in the Nihon Shoki and in waka poems from the Naraand Heian periods.
+The names 'Inano', 'Inabe' and 'Ina Prefecture', all of appear to be variants of 'Itami' appear in the Nihon Shoki and in waka poems from the Nara and Heian periods.
 In the northern part of the city, the Itami temple ruins date from between the Nara period to the Kamakura period.

 The center of Itami became a wealthy castle town by the middle of Sengoku period with the construction of Arioka Castle, held by Araki Murashige ruled under Oda Nobunaga.
 After the uprising and defeat of Araki, the castle was torn down.
 During the Edo Period, the town was taken over by the Konoe family of court nobility, and the sake brewing industry prospered under its protection.

 Following the Meiji restoration, the holdings of the Konoe family were incorporated into Hyōgo Prefecture.
 The town of Itami was established 1 April 1889 with the creation of the modern municipalities system.
 Itami was raised to city status on 10 November 1940.
 Great portions of the city were damaged in the Great Hanshin–Awaji earthquake of 1995, but were quickly rebuilt.